AlexMoffat/timecalc/TimeCalcHelp/_English.lproj/formats.md

 description: Supported date, time, datetime and duration formats.
 order: 10
 ---
+Some examples.
+First of all, parsing dates.
+All of the formats below are understood.
+See the Default TimeZone section below for information on how the timezone is chosen if none is provided in the input format.
+In most cases current timezone is used.
+Exceptions noted below.

     # Standard iso format -> 2017-06-17 17:00:03 -05:00
     2017-06-17T17:00:03-05:00